 Address: 6699 Springfield Center Drive, Springfield VA 22150-1913

 Computer Lab: (703) 878-5713

 TDD: (703) 878-5790

-Online learning courses through NOVA Online may be 15, 12, 10, 8 or 5 weeks in length; each course has specific start, refund, first assignment due date, withdrawal, and end dates you should be aware of when you select a particular course.
+Online learning courses through NOVA Online may be 15, 12, 10, 7 or 5 weeks in length; each course has specific Start, Refund, Any One Assignment (NVRK) Due Date, Withdrawal, and End dates you should be aware of when you select a particular course.
 All courses are based on the full 15 week course material, requirements, and learning outcomes.
 Sessions shorter in length run at an accelerated pace and will require more hours of work each week to complete the requirements.